Viral Evolution and Adaptation as a Multivariate Branching Process: Introduction

 Traditionally, in an effort to make the viral evolution process more palpable, several groups have addressed this subject from different points of view.
-There is a substantial amount of publications that studied virus populations during their evolution in experimental settings, for instance, cell cultures~\cite{ELM06}, by challenging the virus with population bottlenecks~\cite{OBD10,OBANED10}, or the introduction of antiviral drugs~\cite{CCA01}, including mutagens, or another competing viral population.
+There is a substantial amount of publications that studied virus populations during their evolution in experimental settings, for instance, cell cultures\cite{ELM06}, by challenging the virus with population bottlenecks\cite{OBD10,OBANED10}, or the introduction of antiviral drugs\cite{CCA01}, including mutagens, or another competing viral population.
 Experiment outcomes were evaluated using viral replication kinetics, the intensity and quality of the observed mutational spectra and virus survival/extinction as final parameters.
-Several other groups have studied the process of viral evolution away from the bench but using mathematical and computational tools~\cite{WWOLA01,LEDM02,MLPED03,BSW07,AM08,ALM09}.
+Several other groups have studied the process of viral evolution away from the bench but using mathematical and computational tools\cite{WWOLA01,LEDM02,MLPED03,BSW07,ALM09}.
 These models are quite tractable but there is always the risk of oversimplification.
 To escape from oversimplifying the interplay between virus and hosts a model needs to incorporate a few hard rules based on previous experimental data which has been generated by the whole community of investigators addressing viral evolution.
-Based on other groups experimental data and previous mathematical models put forward by other investigators as the one presented by L\'azaro \etal~\cite{LEDM02} we sought to elaborate a model for virus evolution that would be able to describe some general aspects of RNA virus evolution.
-In our model RNA viral evolution is described by a multivariate branching process during which each round of replication is accompanied by the introduction of a single point mutation per genome in the viral progeny.
-Drake and Holland~\cite{DH99} back in 1999 have inferred, based on limited data, a central value for the RNA virus mutation rate per genome per replication of $\mu_\mathrm{g} \approx 0.76$ and suggested the rate per round of cell infection of $\mu_\mathrm{g} \approx 1.5$.
-In 2010, Sanju\'an \etal~\cite{SNCMB10} revisiting this theme by reviewing a list of previous publications encountered RNA virus mutational rates in the order of $10^{-4}$ to $10^{-6}$ with $\mu_\mathrm{g}\approx 4.64$ for the bacteriophage $\mathrm{Q\beta}$ (Batschelet~\etal~\cite{BDW76}) and $\mu_\mathrm{g} \approx 1.15$ for hepatitis C virus (Cuevas~\etal~\cite{CCMS09}).
+Based on other groups experimental data and previous mathematical models put forward by other investigators as the one presented by L\'azaro \etal\cite{LEDM02} we sought to study a stochastic model for virus evolution that would be able to describe some general aspects of RNA virus evolution.
+Here, RNA viral evolution is described by a multivariate branching process during which each round of replication is accompanied by the introduction of a single point mutation per genome in the viral progeny.
+More explicitly, by a re-interpretation of total mutation probabilities of a genome as probabilities of ``replicative effects'' we obtain a non-trivial multivariate generalization of the single-type branching process of Demetrius \etal\cite{DSS85}.